rawkirtigif/VisaBuddy/README.md

 - Effect size: Cohen's d = 2.41 (very large)
 - **Decision:** Implement checklist interface for MVP

+## Background

+International students on F-1 visas manage multiple critical immigration deadlines including OPT applications, grace periods, SEVIS updates, and H-1B lottery registration.
+Missing these deadlines can result in loss of legal status.

+I built VisaBuddy to help students track these deadlines, but needed to decide between two interface approaches.
+Rather than relying on intuition, I conducted an A/B test with real F-1 students to validate the design decision.

 ## Methodology

 - **Design:** Randomized controlled trial, balanced groups